Skip to content

 May Day markets & traditions

 A sure sign of May Day is also the opening of the Särkänniemi amusement park.
-This year marks the 50th anniversary of Särkänniemi’s grand opening on May 1, 1975.
-The youth-favorite artist Hugo will kick off the amusement park’s jubilee year on May 1.
 Get your hands sticky with cotton candy and enjoy the launch of the amusement park season!

-Tampere Hall’s May Day brunch will be served on the second floor on May 1 from 12 to 15.
-It is recommended to book and pay in advance through the online store.
+Tampere Hall’s May Day brunch will be served on the 3rd floor on May 1 from 12 to 15.

 How about enjoying a May Day buffet in the stunning setting of Finlayson Palace?
 Make a reservation for this traditional experience.

-A delicious May Day brunch is also available at Saunaravintola Kuuma on May 1 at 12, 14.30, and 17.
+A delicious May Day brunch is also available at Saunaravintola Kuuma on May 1 between 12-20.
 If the weather permits, you can enjoy brunch on the terrace.

 Delicious brunch will be served at restaurant Puisto on May 1 between 9-15.

-May Day brunch will be set up at Lapland Hotels Arena’s Saivo Kitchen & Bar of Moments on May 1 from 12 to 16.
+May Day buffet menu will be set up at Lapland Hotels Arena’s Saivo Kitchen & Bar of Moments on May 1 from 12 to 16.

-A festive May Day lunch will be served in the stunning setting of Radisson Blu Grand Hotel Tammer on May 1st, with three seatings at 11, 14 and 16.
-Check out the menu and secure your spot by booking a table.
-In addition, Bistro Tammer will host a May Day brunch on May 1st with seatings at 11 and 13.30.
+A festive May Day lunch will be served in the stunning setting of Radisson Blu Grand Hotel Tammer on May 1st, with three seatings at 11.30, 14 and 16.30.
+Additionally, a generous buffet will be served at Tammerin kellari.

-This year, Restaurant Periscope’s May Day brunch will be held in two seatings on May 1st at 12 and 14.30.
+Amarillo’s May Day brunch offers Tex-Mex-inspired treats, fresh grilling, and a relaxed vibe with two seatings on May 1 at 12 and 14.30.

 Last but not least… there is no May Day without the legendary Pyynikki doughnuts!
 You can get them at the Pyynikki Observation Tower Café or their café at Tampere Market Hall.
 Make sure you get them by making a reservation in advance.